-Since the country of Colombia has had such a violent past, a good amount of the media coverage in western countries about countries like Colomobia is negative.
+Since the country of Colombia has had such a violent past, a good amount of media coverage in western countries about countries like Colombia is negative.

 So, most people in your family or friend group that you talk to about traveling to Cartagena will probably have a negative perception of Cartagena unless they have visited before.

 I didn’t really think too much about this until I started telling my friends and family that I was going to Cartagena, Colombia for vacation.

 Even though all the research I had done confirmed that it was a safe place to visit, all my family and friends were worried about my safety because of their negative perception of the country.

 Of course, I trusted their opinion and didn’t want them worrying about my safety while I was gone, so I came extremely close to canceling our trip.
 (I actually called the airline to double-check their cancellation policy!)

 Ultimately, in the end, I went on the trip and realized once I got there that all the extra worrying I had done was for nothing.